 As with bags where you have Mylar and poly(ethylene/propylene), for backing boards you have 2 basic varieties:

 Basic Boards: Typically .24 mil thick these are usually shiny on one side and a matte finish on the other.
 The shiny side is coated with a very thin 3% calcium carbonate buffer and should be the side that is placed next to the comic book.

 MicroChamber Paper: Very thin paper specially constructed with dispersed molecular traps that remove and neutralize acids, pollutants and the harmful by-products of deterioration.
 This paper also eliminates odors such as smoke, mold and mildew.
 Place a sheet inside the front & back cover of a valuable comic before bag/boarding it.
-This can be purchased from BagsUnlimited and Bill Cole (who calls it Life-X-Tender Plus).
+This can be purchased from BagsUnlimited, BCW (who calls them Comic Extenders) and Bill Cole (who calls them Life-X-Tender Plus).

 * Use basic boards with poly bags

 * Use acid-free boards with Mylar

 * Use MicroChamber paper with exceptionally valuable comics (particularly old comics printed on lower quality acidic paper).